-With a pub on this site for over 500 years and counting, this is in the heart of Windsor at its historic best – British fare is served day in and day out and if you are in Windsor on a Sunday, go for the Sunday Roast at the Prince Harry – you won’t be disappointed.
+With a Windsor pub on this site for over 500 years and counting, this is in the heart of historic Windsor, this is in the heart of Windsor at its historic best.
+British fare is served day in and day out and if you are in Windsor on a Sunday, go for the Sunday Roast at the Prince Harry – you won’t be disappointed.

 Address: 8 Market Street, Windsor SL4 1PB

-Pints of ale start from as little as £1.99 so it is definitely the cheapest pub in Windsor and like all Wetherspoon pubs, it has long trading hours (open from first thing to late night) so this might also be a good opportunity to try a traditional England breakfast (fry-up) or other traditional English dishes.
+ts of ale at the Wetherspoons Windsor pub start from as little as £1.99 so it is definitely the cheapest pub in Windsor and like all Wetherspoon pubs, it has long trading hours (open from first thing to late night) so this might also be a good opportunity to try a traditional England breakfast (fry-up) or other traditional English dishes.

 Address: 16-17 Thames Street, Windsor SL4 1PL

 6. Carpenter’s Arms